 Power cuts are very normal, so be sure to bring a flashlight.
 Very few villages outside the capital have electricity.

-Sao Tome & Principe is heading straight over all the countries I have visited my top 5 countries list, together with Bhutan, Pakistan, Georgia, and Iran.
+Sao Tome and Principe are taking over all the countries I have visited on my top 5 countries list, together with Bhutan, Pakistan, Georgia, and Iran.
 Now all that’s left to do is book your holidays to Sao Tome and Principe today.